 About

 Rochelle Johnson was born and raised in Denver, Colorado, where she discovered her passion for drawing early.
 As a child, she found the work of Lois Mailou Jones and Jacob Lawrence and was further inspired by the Denver Black Arts Festival in the 1980s.
 Meeting the artists and seeing their work ignited her passion for the Arts.
 In 1989, Johnson enrolled at the Rocky Mountain College of Art and Design, where she learned to create stories using oils and watercolors.
-She attained a degree in Illustration.
+She attained a BA in Illustration and an MFA from Clark University in Worcester, Massachusetts.

 In 1992, she moved to Seattle, Washington, where she worked as a freelance designer, creating community theater posters and identity packages for local businesses.
 These opportunities paid the bills, but she became intrigued by the idea of being a storyteller through her work.
 In 1997, she entered the annual Urban League of Metropolitan Seattle Minority Art Exhibition, where she sold her first non-commercial piece.